 especially for the music market, which strives to deliver the best audio quality.

-- Menus - Blu-ray offers better interactivity than DVD – specifically,
+Menus - Both Blu-ray formats offers better interactivity than DVD – specifically,

 with menus that can run concurrently with the film.
 For example, while watching

-the movie, the viewer can launch a pop-up menu on the screen and access any part of the movie without having to stop playback.
+the film, the viewer can launch a pop-up menu on the screen and access any part of the content without having to stop playback.
 This pop-up menu feature is not available

-on DVD, which requires the viewer to stop playback and access the menu, interrupting the movie.
+on DVD, which requires the viewer to stop playback and access the menu, interrupting the film.